 - The home’s appraisal should include contact information for the appraiser, including their licensing information.

-5. Are Home Appraisals Necessary?
+5. Are These Evaluations Necessary?

 Home appraisals are always a good idea for property transactions, and they are required for any home sale that needs a mortgage loan.
 Appraisers use their experience and training to give an accurate view of the value of a home.